EventStore/documentation/docs/clients/grpc/reading-events/reading-from-a-stream.md

 ## Reading backwards

 As well as being able to read a stream forwards you can also go backwards.
-When reading backwards is the the `StreamPosition` will have to be set to the end if you want to read all the events:
+When reading backwards is the *stream position* will have to be set to the end if you want to read all the events:

 <xode-group>
 <xode-block title="C#">